MartinPankraz/sap-hacker-in-a-day/student/quest3.md

 [< Quest 2 ](quest2.md) - **[🏠Home](../README.md)** - [ Quest 4 >](quest4.md)

 In quest 2 you were part of the red team and have compromised a login to SAP using the Fiori Launchpad.
 That action left a trail on the SAP audit log.
-Now, it's time to **switch to the blue team** and analyze the catch with Microsoft Sentinel for SAP.
+Now, it's time to **switch to the blue team** and analyze the catch with Microsoft Sentinel for SAP and prepare to trigger automatic actions to support remediation.

 ## 🎯 Objectives

-SIEM tools like [Microsoft Sentinel](https://learn.microsoft.com/azure/sentinel/) can pick this up and run automatic analytics on it.
+SIEM tools like [Microsoft Sentinel](https://learn.microsoft.com/azure/sentinel/) can pick up malicious activity, run automatic analytics on it, suggest remediation or act immediately yon it.
 In this quest, you will analyze your log entry, identify the out-of-the-box rule that fired on your activity, and create a playbook (aka [Azure LogicApps](https://learn.microsoft.com/azure/logic-apps/)) to forward the alert to your SOC ([Security Operations Center](https://www.microsoft.com/security/business/security-101/what-is-a-security-operations-center-soc)) Microsoft Teams channel for notification.

 ### Login to Azure Portal